cemil-kerimoglu/Musify/README.md

 # Project Musify

 This React application is a clone of Spotify.
-It uses RapidAPI to fetch the songs from Shazam and Tailwind to style the frontend.
+It uses RapidAPI to fetch the songs from ShazamCore and Tailwind to style the frontend.